aficnar/slackpolice/README.md

 # <a name="bot_smart">5.
 How smart is the bot?</a>

 But is 10 words enough to form a representative message?
 Is it 30?
 A 100?
-We can find the optimal number of words,  $n_{words}$, by treating it as a hyperparameter and tuning it on a validation set.
+We can find the optimal number of words,  <i>n_words</i>, by treating it as a hyperparameter and tuning it on a validation set.
 Our entire corpus will consist of about 5000 comments of varying length from each of the 5 channels, which will be split into a training (70%), validation (20%) and test (10%) set.

 The training set will be used to infer the word distributions for each of the channels.
 The text will be pre-processed in a standard way (by removing punctuation, stop words, etc.), and in addition to that we'll also use `Spacy`'s parts-of-sentence tagging to only leave the nouns, verbs and adjectives, as they are the ones carrying most of the meaning.
 We will also remove all the words that are not in `Spacy`'s pre-trained vocabulary, since we won't have a vector representation for those (luckily, only about 2.5% of the words are not in the vocabulary).

-The validation set will be used to determine the best value for $n_{words}$, which turned out to be 180.
+The validation set will be used to determine the best value for <i>n_words</i>, which turned out to be 180.

 <img align="right" width="300px" src="confusion_matrix.png" hspace="20" vspace="20">
 Finally, the test set will be used to compute the final accuracy of our model.
 Below we see the confusion matrix for the test set, showing the true categories vs. the predicted ones.
 The accuracy of this model is about 74%, which is pretty good, and a noticeable improvement from the 68% that one gets using tf-idf approach and cosine similarity as the metric.